gSchool/ada-developer-skills/00-welcome-to-ada/02-wk01-online-communication-norms.md

 1. **Use it!** Use it often and keep it open during core hours

+1. Continue to be kind, compassionate, and all other values that the Ada community stands for in text format

-1. Always pay attention to the official Ada channels. **We will use this to communicate updates, reminders, and questions.**
+1. Diligently read the official Ada channels. **We will use very frequently this to communicate announcements, updates, reminders, and questions.**

 1. **Make Slack effective and helpful to you** (see tips)

 1. Be responsive
     - When possible, respond as soon as you can, or inform the other person that you will respond later
     - Respond to the best of your ability.
-Often times, the best response is "I don't know" and "I'm not sure."
+Often times, the best response is "I don't know," "I'm not sure," "I need one day to reply to you," or "I need help."

-1. Be kind

 1. Trust others
     - Trust others to respond when they can, as soon as they can, to the best of their ability

-1. **Fight against the urge to stay silent when you have something to say/ask**
+1. Have a bias towards sharing what you have to say, asking questions, and asking for help often and frequently vs. not sharing, not asking questions, or not asking for help.

 ### Tips